THE KIWIBOTS STORY

 Since then, Kiwibots has grown, creating and supporting teams from intermediate through university to world calibre levels that put NZ on the map in the robotics and tech industry.

-Kiwibots teams have won a World Championship title 9 times against 53 competing countries.
-They have also won awards such as the Inspire Award, Community Award, Online Challenge Competitions, and many more.
+Kiwibots teams have won World Championship titles 15 times against 70+ competing countries.
+They have also won awards such as the Excellence Award, Sportsmanship Award, Judge's Award, and many more.

 The Kiwibots Difference